Bankruptcy and General Practice

 The ticket says respond in 48 hours but also gives a court date.
 Which is correct?

 We recommend responding within 48 hours of receiving your ticket to avoid complications, regardless of the court date provided.
 However, if you have already missed that deadline, you need not worry as there is no legal penalty for missing it.
 However, the “return by mail or in person” date on the left side of the ticket is the date when the Court must receive your Not Guilty Plea.
+Your request for supporting deposition is also related to the “return by mail or in person” date and it may be important to request one.

 Are all attorneys the same?